elpassion/Babelduino/README.md

 ## But... why? 😱

+Yes, I hear you screaming!
+Writing Code Like This Is Not The Way Adults Should Behave.
+Nothing more true!

-The aim is to make it easier for mentors **to show the joy of programming to young learners**, by eliminating spoken language barrier.
+The aim here is to make it easier for mentors **to show the joy of programming to young learners**, by eliminating spoken language barrier.
 It was inspired by platforms such as [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)) and [Scratch](https://scratch.mit.edu).